…And other questions about comparing security camera resolutions, such as 4K vs 4MP, that you’ve been dying to have answered

-Do you ever feel like your security tech is speaking a foreign language when they start talking about image and display resolution?
-When it comes to the world of security cameras, you’ve probably read a lot about 4MP cameras, 4K cameras, and HD cameras, but what does it all mean?
-Have no fear – we’re here to help you.
-Here are answers to the most commonly asked questions we get about image resolution and storage.
+Do you ever feel like your security camera technician is speaking a foreign language when they start talking about image and display resolution?
+When it comes to the world of security camera systems, you’ve probably read a lot about 4 megapixel (MP) cameras, 4K cameras, and HD cameras–but what does it all mean, how do those different camera resolutions compare?
+Have no fear, we’re here to break it down into terms you can understand.
+Here are answers to the most commonly asked questions about security camera image resolution and storage.

 What does 4MP actually mean?

 “MP” is the amalgamation, so to speak, of two words.
 “Mega”, which is short for “million”, and “pixel”, which is the shortened combination of “picture” and “element”.
 Let’s first start with the pixel–a pixel can best be described as the smallest controllable element of a picture represented on the screen, or a minute area of illumination on a display screen, one of many from which an image is composed.
 A Megapixel (MP) should be thought of as a unit of graphic resolution that’s equivalent to roughly one million pixels.

 Therefore a 4MP security camera image is composed of roughly 4 million pixels.
 The most common 4MP resolution is 2592 pixels wide by 1520 pixels high, which could also be expressed as 2592 x 1520.
 4MP cameras offer a higher video quality than 1080p models, allowing your 4MP security camera image to capture more video information for the area it’s watching–and is perhaps a better tool when it comes to identifying intruders or other security threats.
 In case it comes up at your next office party in a conversation about which security cameras to buy, 4MP security cameras have 3,939,840 pixels, compared to a standard 1080p television which has only 2,073,600 pixels.